florianheinemann/www-florianheinemann-com/_posts/2018-03-14-How-car-sharing-is-impacting-charging-stations.markdown

 categories: eMobility
 ---

 Casual observers of the public charging infrastructure in Hamburg will note that many of the spots are taken by car sharing companies -- specifically by [DriveNow and their i3s](https://www.drive-now.com/de/de/cars/bmw-i3).
-But **for how many cars do they really account?** In short: **It's about a third**.
+But **for how many charging transactions do they really account?** In short: **It's about a third**.
 This is based on 56 personal observations across the inner city of Hamburg.

 <div class="chart-container" style="position: relative; min-height:400px">
 <canvas id="chargingChart1"></canvas>